Improve health and wellbeing for the whole community

 Now, more than ever before, the importance of children and young people’s mental wellbeing is being recognised.
 Mental health is high on the government’s agenda following the pandemic, but sustainable, long-term support will be vital in helping young people recover from the challenges of the past year – and prevent the risk of young people dropping out of education and requiring more expensive interventions later in life.

-The Thrive Approach is used by many professionals within local authorities, including occupational therapists, family support workers, health care professionals, social care teams, behavioural outreach support services, Looked After Children (LAC) services and youth offending teams.
+The approach is widely adopted by professionals such as occupational therapists, family support workers, health care professionals, social care teams, behavioural outreach support services, Looked After Children (LAC) services and youth offending teams.

 Benefits for local authorities